Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= 2.0.72 =
+- Removed the Legacy/Old API checkbox option from the settings.
+It will now always fallback to use the new API.

 = 2.0.71 =
 - Added a transaction request limit check on a per IP address basis.
 This will provide additional protection against card testing bot.